 Even if that perception were true, it still would be worrying, for Poland and Hungary were in the forefront of the democratic struggle against communism.
 Both rose against Stalinism in 1956, had a strong democratic opposition by the late 1970s and spearheaded the negotiated transition from communism in 1989.
 Evidence that they’re backsliding today would mean that the threat to other ex-communist countries, where democratic movements were weak or absent before 1989, is greater still.
 Even a cursory look at their politics confirms that suspicion.

 Populists are in power in multiple capitals of states admitted to the European Union (EU) after communism.
-In Bulgaria, Janez Jansa’s anti-immigrant party won the June elections by increasing its vote to 25 percent but was unable to form a government; the prime minister is Boyko Borissov, an athlete and karate coach.
+In Slovenia, Janez Jansa’s anti-immigrant party won the June elections by increasing its vote to 25 percent but was unable to form a government.
+In Bulgaria, the prime minister is Boyko Borissov, an athlete and karate coach.
 Romania’s ruling party is led by Liviu Dragnea, who cannot become prime minister because of a corruption conviction.
 He has appointed a stand-in, Viorica Dancila, instead.

 The Berlin-based anti-corruption NGO Transparency International produces a useful index of what it calls “corruption perception.”
 A high score indicates not only that the rule of law is not working properly, but also that the government is unable or unwilling to fix it and that media are intimidated or powerless in exposing the rot.
 Poland ranks 36th of 180 nations, right between Botswana and the Seychelles but ahead of Spain; that’s the good news.
 The rest of Central Europe fares worse, with Bulgaria a dismal 71st.
 Non-EU states are worse: Albania rates 91st.